 Additionally, the government had to come up with a schedule to remove the ships in the worst condition first, in order to clean up the most urgent pollution threats as quickly as possible.
 As a result of these measures, the ongoing pollution was significantly reduced during the seven-year ship removal process.

 Representatives from Baykeeper, Arc Ecology, NRDC, and the Regional Water Quality Control Board conducted an on-site inspection each year.
 Each time we found problems with some of the remaining ships our recommendations for improvements in pollution control were followed.

 Most of the ships that were removed have been dismantled and recycled.
 Some were dismantled locally at a former naval shipyard on Mare Island.
-One Ghost Fleet ship, the Iowa, was towed to Richmond, cleaned, and is now open as a museum in Long Beach.

 In late July 2017, the last two ships, the Cape Borda and the Cape Breton, were transferred to Vallejo’s Mare Island Dry Dock for an initial cleaning.
 From there, they will travel to Texas to be fully dismantled and recycled for parts.